The next cohort begins August 2021.

-There are five foundation course weekend classes (conducted Friday evenings 5 to 9 p.m. and Saturdays 9 a.m. to 5 p.m.) on campus and one on-campus Capstone day in April.
-The remaining coursework is taught through online modules and webinars.
+There are five foundation course weekend classes (conducted Friday evenings 5:00 to 9:00 p.m. and Saturdays 9:00 a.m. to 5:00 p.m.), weekly webinars, elective courses, mentoring, and a Capstone day in April, all delivered live via Zoom.
+The remaining coursework and discussions are conducted on Blackboard.

 Building Your Skills - The Program Modules